AmirMK/scence-to-style/README.md

   ./set_up.sh --project_id <YOUR_PROJECT_ID>
 ```

+## Important Notes

+- **Authentication**: By default, the application is configured to allow unauthenticated access.
+To restrict access, modify the Cloud Run settings in the script.
+- **Environment Variables**: The script sets environment variables that are essential for the application’s functionality.

 ## What the `set_up.sh` Script Does

 The `set_up.sh` script automates the setup process by performing the following actions: